 ARMUT & REICHTUM

-in unserem Land wird die Kluft/Schere zwischen Arm und Reich immer größer bzw. die Reichen immer reicher = inequities become more entrenched in our nation; the gap/gulf between the haves and have-nots keeps widening; country faces growing income inequality as the rich get richer; meanwhile the middle class is being slowly wiped out
+in unserem Land wird die Kluft/Schere zwischen Arm und Reich immer größer bzw. die Reichen immer reicher = inequities become more entrenched in our nation; the gap/gulf between the haves and have-nots keeps widening; country faces growing income inequality as the rich get richer; meanwhile the middle class is being slowly wiped out; in our country there is a yawning disparity between rich and poor

 Regierung lässt nichts unversucht, um die Kluft zwischen Arm und Reich zu verringern = the administration is stepping up efforts/leaving no stone unturned to bridge/close the wide yawning chasm/gaping canyon that separates the rich from the poor